-&lt;sup>1The City of Lake Worth, the City of Ft.
-Meade and the City of Green Cove Springs, have exercised the right to modify their ARP participation by implementation of a Contract Rate of Delivery (CROD).
+1The City of Lake Worth has exercised the right to modify its ARP participation by implementation of a Contract Rate of Delivery (CROD).
 The CROD amount for Lake Worth pursuant to contract terms is 0 MW.
 While Lake Worth remains a participant in the ARP, effective January 1, 2014, they no longer are purchasing capacity and energy from the ARP and no longer have a representative on the Executive Committee.
-The CROD amount for the City of Ft.
-Meade is 9.009 MW of capacity and energy.
-The CROD amount for the City of Green Cove Springs will be established in 2019.
-The City of Ft.
-Meade and the City of Green Cove Springs continue to have representation on the Executive Committee.